Rebuilding Relationships After Traumatic Brain Injury

 Through awareness, understanding, open communication, and professional support, we can break down the barriers and stigmas surrounding relationships after a TBI.
 By doing so, we can create an environment that supports better mental health for both partners and fosters healthy and fulfilling relationships.

-How can individuals and their partners communicate effectively about the changes and limitations resulting from a traumatic brain injury, while also prioritizing their emotional well-being and maintaining a strong relationship?
+How can people and their partners communicate effectively about the changes and limitations resulting from a traumatic brain injury, while also prioritizing their emotional well-being and maintaining a strong relationship?

 Effective communication is key when navigating the changes and limitations resulting from a traumatic brain injury (TBI) and maintaining a strong relationship.
-Here are some tips for individuals and their partners:
+Here are some tips for people and their partners:

 2. Active listening: Give each other undivided attention when discussing sensitive topics.
 Practice active listening by focusing on the speaker, summarizing what they say, and asking clarifying questions to ensure understanding.